DarkEmperium/darkemperium.github.io/README.md

 ## 🔧 <i>Future Enhancements</i>

-- Add a section for **gameplay reviews** and personal notes on games.
+- *Add a section for **gameplay reviews** and personal notes on games*
-- Implement a **comment feature** for visitors to share their thoughts on the showcased anime or videos.
+- *Implement a **comment feature** for visitors to share their thoughts on the showcased anime or videos*
-- Optimize slider functionality for a smoother user experience.
+- *Optimize slider functionality for a smoother user experience*

 ---